WSDL - <types> Element

 If the service uses only XML Schema built-in simple types, such as strings and integers, then types element is not required.

-Data types address the problem of how to identify the data types and formats you intend to use with your Web services.
-Type information is shared between sender and receiver.
+Data types address the problem of identifing the data types and the formats you intend to use with your web services.
+Type information is shared between the sender and the receiver.
 The recipients of messages therefore need access to the information you used to encode your data and must understand how to decode the data.